yashjainNEU/yashjainNEU/README.md

 # Hi 👋, I'm Yash Jain

-A Software Engineer currently pursuing my Master's in Information Systems at Northeastern University, Boston.
+A Software Engineer with a Master's in Information Systems from Northeastern University, Boston.
 I'm passionate about building scalable enterprise applications and solving complex problems through clean, efficient code.

 I enjoy turning ideas into production-ready software — whether it's designing event-driven architectures, building full-stack SaaS products, or optimizing systems for performance.
 I thrive in collaborative environments and take pride in writing code that's both functional and maintainable.